What we know about Tampa's alleged serial killer

 Donaldson, an employee at McDonald's, was arrested Tuesday after police were tipped off to his firearm.

-Earlier in the day, Donaldson gave a co-worker a McDonald's food bag with a firearm and ammunition in it for safe keeping, and then left, Chief Dugan said.
-About 2:40 p.m., the co-worker gave the weapon to a police officer in the fast food restaurant, who then called for backup.
+Earlier in the day, Donaldson gave the manager a McDonald's food bag with a firearm and ammunition in it for safe keeping, and then left, police said.
+About 2:40 p.m., the manager gave the weapon to a police officer in the fast food restaurant, who then called for backup.

-Donaldson told the co-worker he intended to leave the state, according to the affidavit, and he was detained by police when he returned to the restaurant.
+Donaldson told a co-worker he intended to leave the state, according to the affidavit, and he was detained by police when he returned to the restaurant.

 During an interview with investigators, Donaldson was largely cooperative, the affidavit suggests.